 Btw, the Stellaris’ 80 MHz ARM Cortex-M4 MCU is of course way overkill for the above application – but it is very convenient and affordable => easy choice.

 Anyway – this work will be documented as it develops over on my blog at www.ptarmiganlabs.com, with updates to this review if/when relevant.

 Room for improvement

 Nothing to complain about with respect to the CC2530 kit itself – it does what it claims it will do, and it does it very nicely.

 Some feedback to Element14 though: As with previous road tests that I have been fortunate enough to be part of, there was no notification that I had been selected to review the CC2530 kit.
 First thing I heard about it was a note from the courier company about a failed delivery attempt.
 Having no idea what they had tried to deliver, I was of course curious, and very pleasantly surprised, when I realised what the package contained.

 Still, it feels like it should be a fairly easy thing to send an email notification to the people selected for the road test.
 I know this has already been suggested by others in the past – still worth considering, IMHO.

 Finally, IMHO Anaren should consider adding at least some instructions for how to get started and use their products with OS X. Or maybe they see that most electronics designers use Windows… I am not so sure how true that is these days though – OS X has definitely gained a lot of ground in the last few years.

-Last but not least: TI should make a OS X flashing tool!
-That would give them a cross platform tool chain, somehting they do not have today.
+Last but not least: TI should make an OS X flashing tool!
+That would give them a cross platform tool chain, something they do not have today.